iftach21/Prov2Vec/README.md

 To view our paper, you're welcome to read the following file: `Converting_Hebrew_Proverbs_and_Idioms_from_Hebrew_to_English.pdf` in this repo.

 ## Abstract
-Understanding the semantic relationships be- tween proverbs across and within languages provides insights into cultural and linguistic connections.
-This paper introduces a novel ap- proach, Prov2Vec, where we generate vector embeddings for proverbs using GPT-4 Mini explanations combined with few Token embed- dings models.
-These embeddings are evalu- ated for semantic similarity using cosine sim- ilarity.
-Our work builds upon previous ef- forts in Hebrew-English translation of idioms but shifts focus to embedding-based analysis of proverbs, uncovering deeper connections within and across languages.
-The dataset com- prises 5000 English proverbs, 1800 Hebrew proverbs, and 100 proverbs in Chinese, Ara- bic, and French.
-We highlight the methodology, showcase examples, and discuss the implica- tions of our findings in computational linguis- tics and cultural studies.
+Understanding the semantic relationships between proverbs across and within languages provides insights into cultural and linguistic connections.
+This paper introduces a novel approach, Prov2Vec, where we generate vector embeddings for proverbs using GPT-4 Mini explanations combined with few Token embeddings models.
+These embeddings are evaluated for semantic similarity using cosine similarity.
+Our work builds upon previous efforts in Hebrew-English translation of idioms but shifts focus to embedding-based analysis of proverbs, uncovering deeper connections within and across languages.
+The dataset comprises 5000 English proverbs, 1800 Hebrew proverbs, and 100 proverbs in Chinese, Arabic, and French.
+We highlight the methodology, showcase examples, and discuss the implications of our findings in computational linguistics and cultural studies.

 ## Data set
 Our dataset is available in this link: